I am not a scholar, at least not in the traditional sense.

 It has been largely agreed upon that blogging is not scholarship, at least not in consideration of peer-reviewed scholarship that we typically consider in hiring, tenure, and promotion.
 In fact, blogging should instead be considered service.
 Service, the most maligned of the pillars that academia is built upon, even more so than teaching.
 Service, the most gendered and racialized of the pillars.
 We can never do too much research and scholarship.
 We are warned against teaching too much.
 But we are often punished for too much service.
 Except when we are also punished for not doing enough.

-At this past year’s MLA, there was a session on these tensions between teaching, research, and service, and the unequal nature of the conversations around them (here is the Twitter archive of the session).
+At MLA 2015, there was a session on these tensions between teaching, research, and service, and the unequal nature of the conversations around them.
 While it isn’t captured in the Twitter stream, there was an observation from the panelists that there is serious intellectual work, research, and synthesis in many of the service duties imposed by administrative responsibilities within the institution.
 This kind of service work could and should be seen as a form of scholarship.

 Can we then also think about the serious intellectual work, research, and synthesis involved in the so-called service work many of us are gladly partaking in through Twitter and blogs and other forms of digital engagement?
 These kinds of skills, of transferring knowledge and communicating with different audiences, of collaborating and developing networks in a variety of circumstances, are valuable to our institutions as well as to our students.